lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:17 PM)_

-> what the heck, Matieu.
+> What the heck, Matieu...?

 **Enchantingtable2013** _(04-Sep-18 04:18 PM)_